zonca/expanse_singularity/background.md

 Additional features of Singularity include:

 -   Singularity provides flexibility for a particular OS Environment.
--   Singularity (http://singularity.lbl.gov)is a relatively new
-    development that has become very popular on XSEDE systems like Expanse.
+-   Singularity has become very popular on XSEDE systems like Expanse.
 -   Singularity allows groups to easily migrate complex software stacks from their campus to XSEDE systems.
 -   Singularity runs in user space, and requires very little special support - in fact it actually reduces it in some cases.
 -   Singularity offers a convenient way to run applications such as Tensorflow, ParaView, Torch, Fenics, and custom user applications.
 -   Docker images can be imported into Singularity.